bryanknox/azure-static-website-deploy-with-az-powershell/README.md

 CNAME play5.mydomain.com static-website-endpoint-play5.azureedge.net
 ```

-Example cdnverify CNAME record:
+Example `cdnverify` CNAME record:
 ```
 CNAME cdnverify.play5.mydomain.com cdnverify.static-website-endpoint-play5.azureedge.net
 ```

-NOTE: After the custom domain has been added to the CDN endpoint, the `cdnverify` CNAME record is no longer needed and should be removed from DNS.

 For more details see:
 https://docs.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain?tabs=azure-dns#create-a-cname-dns-record

+> NOTE: After the custom domain has been added to the CDN endpoint, the `cdnverify` CNAME record is no longer needed and should be removed from DNS.

 ## Add Custom Domain and HTTPS for Environment
-Use the following PowerShell command to add the custom domain to the Azure CDN Endpoint and
+Add the custom domain to the Azure CDN Endpoint and enable HTTPS
-enable HTTPS for a specific environment.
+in a specific environment by using the following PowerShell command.

 PowerShell:
 ```